The Suicidology Lab at USU

 Suicidology is a dynamic, interdisciplinary field that overlaps with many areas of psychology, psychiatry, social work, public health, sociology, legal studies, philosophy, applied statistics, and more.
 It also touches many related areas of study within health service psychology, including non-suicidal self-injury, mood disorders, behavior therapies, borderline personality disorder, and crisis states.
 We believe the overarching goal of this work is to help people build lives worth living.

 The lab is run by Dr. Erik Reinbergs.
 He is an assistant professor in the Department of Psychology within the school psychology program, a licensed psychologist, and a nationally certified school psychologist.
-Additionally, he supervises the adolescent DBT program at USU's Sorenson Center for Clinical Excellence.
 Prior to USU, Dr. Reinbergs was an assistant professor at the University of Houston Clear Lake.
 He earned his PhD from the University of Massachusetts and completed his internship year and postdoctoral fellowship at the Cypress-Fairbanks Independent School District.
-In addition to his research, he teaches graduate classes at USU for the school psychology program on school mental health assessment, school mental health intervention, and dialectical behavior therapy.

 Lab members